mmone/marlintool/README.md

 **Before first use: Rename the [marlintool.params.example](marlintool.params.example) file to "marlintool.params"**

-In its default configuration the script is setup to build the Marlin firmware [“Marlin”](https://github.com/MarlinFirmware/Marlin) but can be easily reconfigured to build any Marlin variant.
+In its default configuration the script is setup to build the official [Marlin firmware](https://github.com/MarlinFirmware/Marlin) but can be easily reconfigured to build any Marlin fork/variant.

 Several additional in the "*marlintool.params*" file allow to adapt the script to your needs.